 US Senator Bernie Sanders [D-VT] has been taking America by storm since entering the 2016 presidential race, but despite his rise to fame in the primaries, he carries a long and trailblazing history of championing causes on racial, gender, and income equality throughout his career, building a solid reputation as one of the most popular leftist leaders in modern US history.

-Allriot’s collection of left-wing tees feature numerous political slogans and groups leading the charge in class warfare.
+Allriot’s collection of left-wing and liberal t-shirts feature numerous political slogans and groups leading the charge in class warfare.
 From familiar faces such as Karl Marx to Noam Chomsky, tp parties such as UK Labour and the Mexican Zapatistas, the political streetwear brand has picked the best to grace the lineup as examples to remind the public of those taking on the ruling elite.

 Sanders’ campaign platform continues to stand apart from all other contenders in 2020 as he works tirelessly to address the most egregious issues faced in American society.
 From concerns over shaping a New Deal economy capable of taking on the climate crisis, to student loan debt, homelessness, rampant militarism and crony capitalism, even reinstating DACA laws to protect vulnerable migrants in the country, Bernie Sanders and his version of socialism has gained adamant support in America’s young and working class voters.